kuzzleio/kuzzle/doc/2/guides/main-concepts/3-querying/index.md

 ## Boolean Query

-Il est possible de combiner plusieurs clauses dans une même requête en utilisant une [Boolean Query](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/query-dsl-bool-query.html).
+It is possible to **combine several clauses in the same query** by using a [Boolean Query](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/query-dsl-bool-query.html).

 The following 4 operands are available:
- - `must`: The clause must appear in matching documents and will contribute to the score.
+ - `must`: The clause **must appear** in matching documents and will contribute to the score.
- - `filter`: The clause must appear in matching documents.
+ - `filter`: The clause **must appear** in matching documents.
 The score of the query will be ignored.
- - `should`: The clause should appear in the matching document.
+ - `should`: The clause **should appear** in the matching document.
- - `must_not`: The clause must not appear in the matching documents.
+ - `must_not`: The clause **must not appear** in the matching documents.
 The score of the query will be ignored.

 **Example:** _Combining clauses to create an "AND" like search query_
 ```bash